Cub (supermarket): Beginnings

-Cub Foods was founded by Minnesota-based Hooleys Supermarkets in 1968 in the riverside city of Stillwater by brothers Charles and Jack Hooley, brother-in-law Robert Thueson, and Culver Davis, Jr. The name “CUB” was Culver Davis Jr’s nickname, and from it, they coined the acronym “Consumers United for Buying”, and Cub Foods was one of the first total discount food stores in the United States.
+Cub Foods was founded by Minnesota-based Hooleys Supermarkets in 1968 in the riverside city of Stillwater by brothers Charles and Jack Hooley, brother-in-law Robert Thueson, and Culver Davis Jr. The name “CUB” was Culver Davis Jr's nickname, and from it they coined the acronym “Consumers United for Buying”, and Cub Foods was one of the first total discount food stores in the United States.
 The chain was bought by Minnesota-based SuperValu in 1980 with five stores in the Twin Cities.
 After the purchase, the chain expanded to 83 stores in three states, at least 10 of which are in the Twin Cities.
 Until 1999, WinCo Foods operated several Cub Foods stores.
 Cub Foods began operations in Colorado in 1986, but shuttered their nine stores in 2003; Kroger acquired some of the former locations.
-Cub once had a presence in Wisconsin, Iowa, Nebraska, Ohio, and Michigan as well.
+Cub once had a presence in Wisconsin, Iowa, Nebraska, Indiana, Nevada, Ohio, and Michigan as well.
 A store in Ames closed in 2010, ending the chain's time in Iowa.
 The last Wisconsin store closed in 2012.

 The chain also had locations operated by Delhaize Group in parts of the Southern United States, namely in the metro Atlanta and metro Nashville areas in the 1980s and 1990s.
 The distinctively curved aqua-green tin roof on the front of a red brick façade can still be seen on many of these buildings, including the Big Lots in Woodstock, Georgia and the Northeast Cobb YMCA.

 Effects from Albertsons merger

 As part of SuperValu's acquisition of New Albertsons, including its Chicago-based Jewel-Osco stores, SuperValu divested its Chicago-area Cub Foods locations to an investment group headed by Cerberus Capital Management, to avoid market concentration issues.
 (The Cerberus-led group later acquired New Albertsons from SuperValu in March 2013, reuniting the two Albertsons companies under the common holding company Albertsons LLC.)
 Since Cerberus took control, four locations (Algonquin, Bedford Park, 87th Street in Chicago, and Naperville) closed, and Cerberus then announced that it was selling the remaining Illinois stores to other operators.
 The last of the Chicago-area Cub Foods stores closed on December 10, 2006.
-A majority of them were sold to Central Grocers Cooperative and operated as Strack & Van Til and Ultra Foods by a wholly-owned unit of the cooperative, and as Garden Fresh Markets by one of its members; others were sold to Grand Mart International Foods.
+A majority of them were sold to Central Grocers Cooperative and operated as Strack & Van Til and Ultra Foods by a wholly owned unit of the cooperative, and as Garden Fresh Markets by one of its members; others were sold to Grand Mart International Foods.
 However, only four of the eight stores sold to Grand Mart opened under that company's ownership, and all were closed after less than five months of operation.
 Central Grocers Cooperative subsequently went bankrupt in 2017.
-In recent months among the inflation crisis of 2021-2022, Cub Foods was considered overpriced by local pricing experts.
+In recent months among the inflation crisis of 2021–2022, Cub Foods was considered overpriced by local pricing experts.

 Cub Foods once had multiple locations in Illinois, including stores in the Peoria metropolitan area.
 In 2009, a Peoria-area store closing drew controversy, as the city was liable for a portion of the initial project.
 A single location remains in Freeport.